Our project realized for the concept store Le Gendre idéal in Lamballe is awarded and published by RUBIO in their BOOK "Best projects wordwide".

 This approach has been noticed and rewarded by Rubio international, which has honoured them by publishing this approach and this project in their book of the world's best projects, but also by using it as a reference image for publishing.

 Excerpt from the interview of Hélène Le Goff by Rubio :

 - Why Rubio?

 HLG: Due to budget constraints, we had to use pine in this project.
 However, the colour of the pine is changing to a more pronounced yellow over time and would not have been appropriate for the project.
-In addition, beyond the colour, it was necessary to protect the wood.
+In addition, beyond the shade, it was necessary to protect the wood.
 The best known solutions are wood oils or varnishes.
-However, the first one requires a constraining maintenance and the choices of colors are rather limited...
+However, the first one requires a constraining maintenance and the choice of colours are rather limited...
 The second, even with a matt varnish, creates a film that deteriorates the warmth of the wood, in addition to adding shiny reflections.

-I wanted a matt finish, which enhances the wood and retains its characteristics to the touch.
-With my craftsman, we arranged a meeting with Alexandre Perrenes, from Rubio MonocoatThe first one, which made us discover the oils Oil +2C.
+I wanted a matt finish, which sublimates the wood and retains its characteristics to the touch.
+Together with my craftsman, we arranged a meeting with Alexandre Perrenes, from Rubio Monocoatwhich made us discover the oils Oil +2C.
 These are unique and innovative oils that are applied in a single coat!

 These are ultra-technical products, which offer excellent protection but are also healthy: zero VOC emissions, which is a fact to which I am sensitive.
 Their oils are singular because they allow the natural texture of the wood to be maintained, while offering protection and an infinite possibility of colour.

 - Why did you choose to create these specific colours?